Rollerball (2002 film)

 Rollerball is a 2002 science fiction sports film directed by John McTiernan.
 A remake of the 1975 film of the same name, which itself based on William Harrison's short story Roller Ball Murder.
-The film stars Rebecca Romijn, Chris Klein, Jean Reno, LL Cool J and Naveen Andrews.
+The film stars Chris Klein, Jean Reno, LL Cool J, Rebecca Romijn, and Naveen Andrews.
 While both versions of Rollerball use the same basic premise, the 2002 version has a much greater focus on action sequences, more muted social and political overtones than the original, and takes place in the mid-2000s rather than in a future dystopian 2010s.

-Rollerball was released on February 8, 2002.
-It was universally panned by critics and became a box-office bomb, grossing $25.9 million against a production budget of $70 million.
-In 2014, the Los Angeles Times listed the film as one of the most expensive box office flops of all time.
+When Rollerball was released on February 8, 2002, the film received negative critics and was a box-office bomb, grossing $25.9 million against a production budget of $70 million.
+In 2014, the Los Angeles Times listed it as one of the most expensive box office flops of all time.